morris-tech/weather-interview-template/README.md

 You are also welcome to use software such as Adobe Illustrator or Adobe Photoshop to create a mockup for the site.

 3. Take the boilerplate template `index.html` and create the layout and design based on your previous wireframe/mockup.
-Use the `index.css` file to add your styling to the page.
+Use the `src/index.css` file to add your styling to the page.
 Feel free to use hardcoded values as placeholders, later we will make it dynamic.

-4. Pull the data from the `data/forecast.json` file and display it on the page. jQuery has been made available on the page.
+4. Pull data from the `data/forecast.json` file and display it on the page. jQuery has been made available on the page.
-All javascript can be written in `weather.js`.
+All javascript can be written in `src/weather.js`.